China keeps diplomats out of espionage trial of Australian Yang Hengjun | Law-Order

 - Australia

-Australia has complained that Chinese authorities have not provided "any explanation or evidence for the charges", prompting a rebuke on Saturday from the Chinese embassy in Canberra, the Australian capital.
-Human rights lawyers Mo Shaoping and Shang Baojun are representing Yang at Thursday's proceedings, which will continue into the afternoon as his lawyers respond to the charges, a friend of Yang's with knowledge of the matter told Reuters.
+Yang's wife, Yuan Xiaoliang, was unable to attend the court hearing after her application was rejected, friends told Reuters.
+She hasn't seen Yang since the couple was stopped at the southern airport of Guangzhou in January 2019 after arriving from New York, where they lived.

-The court is closed to the public.
-Yang's wife, Yuan Xiaoliang, has traveled to Beijing from Shanghai but has been unable to attend the court hearing after her application was rejected, friends told Reuters.
-She hasn't seen Yang since the couple was stopped at the southern airport of Guangzhou in January 2019.
+In previous messages passed to consular officials, Yang has denied the espionage accusations against him and vowed not to confess to something he had not done.
+In his last message to family and friends in Australia before the hearing, Yang said in March that his health had deteriorated but he had "no fear".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)